teodorwisniewski/my_helpful_scripts/README.md

 4. ```load_csv_to_postgres_database.py``` it allows to load data from a csv file to a table in the postgres database.
 For this script psycopg2, pandas and numpy libraries need to be installed.

+5. ```csv_files_to_an_excel_file.py``` This scripts transforms several csv files into one excel file where all csv files are in each of corresponding tabs.

+## Usage
+Create and activate a new virtual environment.
+The scripts were tested with Python 3.8.
+Load dependencies required for the usage:
+> pip install -r requirements.txt`

 ## Author
 Teodor Wisniewski